robbie-cao/trusted-services/docs/quickstart/optee-testing.rst

     :ref:`Running user-space programs on FVP`

-Build the linux application binaries
+Build the Linux application binaries
 ------------------------------------

 From the root directory of the workspace, enter the following to build the test applications::